Child Support Division

 Q. How can I contact the Employer EFT Administrator?

-A. If you have questions regarding Employer EFT, please contact the ND Child Support Enforcement Program's Employer EFT Office.
+A. If you have questions regarding Employer EFT, please contact Child Support Enforcement Program's Employer EFT Office.
 The Employer EFT office is open from 8:00 a.m. to 5:00 p.m.
 Central Time, Monday through Friday.

 Phone: (701) 328-3339